 As The Passion Translation puts it, "Even when bad things happen to the good and godly ones, the Lord will save them and not let them be defeated by what they face."

-Bad things happen to all of us, but the difference is in who we have to talk to about it, and whether they have the power to do anything.
+Bad things happen to all of us.
+The difference is in who we have to talk to about it, and whether the bad things have power over us.
 "Righteous" is not a score of how right we have been; it is about how our relationship is, with the One who makes us right — and the fruit of that relationship is that find ourselves enabled to live right.

 Good News — in a nutshell

 To be right with God is a fundamental, quality decision we make, not something we try to attain.
 Jesus has made a way for any of us to fully acknowledge who He is and what He has done, a spiritual rebirth that presents us to God as if we had never done wrong — acquitted.
 And when we know God like that, we can call out for rescue, knowing that He hears us.